And/or trade-off in artificial neurons: impact on adversarial robustness: AND/OR trade-off in artificial neurons

-\if\afhead1 {hypothesis on adversarial examples} \fi Our hypothesis is that the existence of adversarial examples is (at least partly) due to the presence in the network of a high number of OR-like neurons, characterised by a large number of inputs that can contribute to the weighted sum (each responsible for a small contribution) and a large number of combinations of input values which can lead to neuron activation.
-This condition might render the network more vulnerable to small perturbations affecting a large number of neurons, imperceptible to the human sensory apparatus, but able to shift the decision boundaries of many neurons downstream.
+\if\afhead1 {\parok{hypothesis on adversarial examples}} \fi We propose a hypothesis suggesting that the prevalence of adversarial examples in neural networks could be attributed, at least in part, to the presence of a substantial number of OR-like neurons.
+These neurons possess a multitude of inputs that contribute incrementally to the computational process, with each input making a small individual impact.
+Consequently, a wide range of input value combinations can activate these neurons.
+While this characteristic may facilitate network training, it also renders the network susceptible to small perturbations that affect numerous neurons.
+These perturbations, often imperceptible or irrelevant to human perception, have the potential to alter the decision boundaries of many downstream neurons, ultimately leading to the generation of adversarial examples.